Service Worker jobs at State of Connecticut - 83 jobs

 oral and written communication skills;

-SPECIAL REQUIREMENTS Incumbents in this class may be required to travel.
+WORKING CONDITIONS Incumbents in this class may be exposed to some risk of injury from assaultive and/or abusive clients.
 Conclusion

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER